Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Introduction

-Yet, not only developing rigorous and statistically valid causal inference methods for RCTs that integrate LLMs remains a major challenge, but current causal inference methods in RCTs rarely exploit the full spectrum of unstructured data, both limiting statistical power and the insights attainable from RCTs.
-On the one hand, naively plugging LLM-based predictions into causal estimators can induce bias and lead to problematic statistical inference, as LLMs lack guarantees on prediction accuracy and may rely on spurious correlations.
+Yet, developing rigorous and statistically valid causal inference methods for RCTs that integrate LLM outputs remains a major challenge.
+This is because naively plugging LLM-based predictions into causal estimators can induce bias and lead to problematic statistical inference, as LLMs lack guarantees on prediction accuracy and may rely on spurious correlations.
 Therefore, any causal inference method that incorporates LLM-based predictions must be explicitly robust to potential prediction errors.
-On the other hand, existing causal analyses of RCTs rely almost exclusively on structured variables, and when unstructured inputs are considered, investigators often tend to distill them into hand-engineered or processed features, which may discard nuanced information or introduce human biases \citep{kreimeyer2017natural}.
-Recent multimodal LLMs integrate these modalities into a shared latent space \citep{alsaad2024mllmhealthcare, liu2023llava,openai2024gpt4}, making them suited to expose unstructured data and strengthen causal inference in RCTs.